-SILVA, Anita After a five year battle with cancer, Anita A. Silva (Thompson) passed away peacefully, surrounded by her family and friends on December 5, 2015.
+In Memory of Anita Silva (Kashaya Pomo), a Master Teacher in our Master Apprentice Program.
+After a five year battle with cancer, Anita A. Silva (Thompson) passed away peacefully, surrounded by her family and friends on December 5, 2015.
 Anita was born a member of the Kashaya Pomo tribe on October 27, 1930.
 She was very spiritually connected to her Pomo culture; she kept her heritage alive by teaching her language and practicing many traditional ways up until her death and instilling them in her children and grandchildren to be carried forward.
 Her contributions to the local Native American community are immeasurable.

 Molly Morillo, loving wife, devoted mother, grandmother and great-grandmother changed worlds on July, 1, 2014.
 Molly was born and raised in Hanford, California and later settled in San Jose in 1956.
 She was deeply loved by her late husband Paul of 56 years, her children Susan, Deborah, Carol, Judith, Paul Jr., grandchildren, Amador, Molly, Josephine, Nicole, Felicia, Danielle, Deja, Quinn, Tate and great-granddaughter Amelie.
 Molly, a precious gentle woman, dearly loved her family, friends and community.
 With an open heart, she welcomed all who came into her home.
 Molly will always be remembered for her loving nature and great compassion for all living things.